 “More and more Filipinos are looking for career development.
 They want to move forward in their chosen fields, but the lack of career development and training opportunities in their current companies seem to hold them back.
 The results of this study serve as a wake-up call for companies who wonder why there is such a high turnover rate.
 Career development, training opportunities, and the management style of the company’s leadership team are just some of the reasons why many Filipinos are unhappy in the workplace.
 It would be best if managers can get to the heart of why this is happening as each company’s DNA is unique.” ~Philip Gioca, obStreet.com Country Manager

-The most happy, effective, productive employees are the ones who truly love their jobs.
+The happiest, effective, productive employees are the ones who truly love their jobs.
 But the way workers are treated by their employers plays a huge role in how happy they are.

 “Without ambition one starts nothing.
 Without work one finishes nothing.
 The prize will not be sent to you.
 You have to win it.” ~Ralph Waldo Emerson

-As what Ralph Waldo Emerson said both employees and employer both needs to win each other at work, because both needs each other to be happy and to succeed.
+As what Ralph Waldo Emerson said both employees and employer both need to win each other at work because both needs each other to be happy and to succeed.

 According to JobStreet.com’s 2017 Job Happiness Index, the key factors associated with unhappiness at work are lack of career development and training opportunities, as well as the management style of a company’s leadership team.

 JobStreet.com surveyed 9,326 Philippine respondents from July 31 to August 31, 2017.
 The respondents were from different position levels (predominantly junior executives and supervisors) and represented a diverse mix of specializations.
 Fifty-six percent of respondents came from the National Capital Region, 12% from Southern Tagalog, 7% from overseas, 6% from Central Luzon, and 5% from Cebu City/Province.

 Respondents were asked what will make them happier in the next six months:

 - 33% said a salary increase would help